aparod/ta/README.md

 * I had intended to persist the telemetry records using batch inserts, but an unresolved bug in the `polymorphic_embed` library required me to issue individual insert commands instead.

-* The system is capable of handling bad input (invalid JSON, incorrect/missing keys, etc.) without crashing.
+* Aside from the header row, which must be present and reference a known satellite type, the system is capable of handling bad input (invalid JSON, incorrect/missing keys, etc.) in telemetry files without crashing.
 Statistics about the data import are stored on the `File` record in the database.
-Feel free to cause problems in one of the provided telemetry files and see for yourself.
+Feel free to create chaos in one of the provided telemetry files and see for yourself.

 * Errors that are encountered are currently sent to the `Logger`, but a more robust system using Elixir's Telemetry Hex package would ideally be used instead to enable fine-tuning of system events.